 Turn it Down

-For loud music, just turn down the volume.
+For loud music, just turn down the volume or lower your devices max volume setting.
 You can hear music in your headphones and earbuds just fine without the volume maxed out.
 In terms of car audio, do the same thing by having the volume at manageable levels.
 Keep the volume down on your television as well.

 Once you lose some of your hearing, it’s gone forever.
 Although your ears may not be the same, you have some technological help.
 Most people think of hearing aids when it comes to battling hearing loss.
-However, hearing aids need a prescription from a doctor and can cost a few thousand dollars for a pair.
+However, traditional hearing aids need a prescription from a doctor and can cost a few thousand dollars for a pair.
 Hearing aids must undergo intense programming and fine-tuning.
+An alternative having to go through the hassle of obtaining a prescription would be to utilize an over the counter hearing aid.

 Improve Your Ability to Hear Certain Sounds

-Hearing amplifiers, technically known as personal sound amplifier products (PSAPs), represent a way to improve your ability to hear certain sounds without spending a lot of money.
+Otofonix hearing aids represent a way to improve your ability to hear certain sounds without spending a lot of money.
 These devices can improve how well you can hear as you try to listen to distant sounds or low sounds.
-And they fit in and around your ears much like a hearing aid.
+And they fit in and around your ears much like a prescription hearing aid.
 Many models have preprogrammed settings that let you deal with common scenarios.
 These include noisy restaurants or places with loud background noise when you try to listen to someone in front of you.

-PSAPs cost a fraction of hearing aids.
-The technology uses the same type of engineering behind hearing aids in that hearing amplifiers increase certain types of sound before it reaches your inner ear.
+Over the counter hearing aids cost a fraction of traditional prescription hearing aids.
+The technology uses the same type of engineering behind pricier traditional prescription hearing aids, in that OTC hearing aids increase certain types of sound before it reaches your inner ear.
 Instead, you don’t need a prescription and you keep your costs down when you want to give your hearing a little boost.

 Knowing the risks millennials face can help them prevent future hearing loss.
-Using a hearing amplifier can help millennials who have difficulties hearing anything from telephone conversations to a lecture at work.
+Using an Otofonix hearing aid can help millennials who have difficulties hearing anything from telephone conversations to a lecture at work.

 Thank you for reading our blog!
 How can we help you?
 Contact us today.